-To take Elasticsearch for a test drive, you can create a one-click cloud deployment on the Elasticsearch Service, or set up a multi-node Elasticsearch cluster on your own Linux, macOS, or Windows machine.
+To take Elasticsearch for a test drive, you can create a hosted deployment on the Elasticsearch Service or set up a multi-node Elasticsearch cluster on your own Linux, macOS, or Windows machine.

 Run Elasticsearch locally on Linux, macOS, or Windowsedit

-When you create a cluster on the Elasticsearch Service, you automatically get a three-node cluster.
+When you create a deployment on the Elasticsearch Service, a master node and two data nodes are provisioned automatically.
 By installing from the tar or zip archive, you can start multiple instances of Elasticsearch locally to see how a multi-node cluster behaves.

 To run a three-node Elasticsearch cluster locally: